TLuckh/SimpleContextMenus/README.md

 Each file in the local file structure then gets run when you press the corresponding item of the context menu.

+## System Requirements
+- Windows 10 (not tested on Windows 11)
+- .NET Framework 4.8.1 or a compatible version ()

 ## Installation

 To install the server, take the build output of this project and